The Miracle (album): Critical reception

 The Sun-Sentinel wrote "With Freddie Mercury in vintage light-operatic form, here's an album (like so many of Queen's others) that should be used as a pop music how-to for aspirants.
 Combining the forces of rock, pop, metal, clever melodies and cunning stylisations, The Miracle never lets down.
 From one track to the next there is, as usual, no telling which way this band will go, affording even the most jaded ear a challenge."

 Newsday (Melville, NY) wrote "On The Miracle, Mercury's voice is steady and solid, May's runs are as flashy and supple as ever.
 Most of the 10 songs, written collaboratively by the four members, stick pretty much to the band's formula of mini-suites: edgy pop with tempos that change half-way into the number and some delicious hooks."

 Rolling Stone stated "The Miracle is a showcase for Freddie Mercury and his love of sweeping, quasi-operatic vocals.
 And indeed, Mercury – especially on the title track – has never sounded better...
 Only on a few tracks ("Khashoggi's Ship" and "Was It All Worth It") does May really let it rip, and when he does, it's like the old Queen peeping out for just a moment and then turning tail...
 At least The Miracle offers little snippets of Queen's former majesty."

 AllMusic stated "The Miracle packs quite a sonic punch, recalling the rich sounds of their past classics (1976's A Day at the Races, etc.).
 Split 50/50 between pop and heavy rock, the album was another global smash.
 Along with The Game, The Miracle is Queen's strongest album of the '80s."

 Track listing

 All tracks credited to Queen.
 All lead vocals by Freddie Mercury unless noted.
+The true writers are mentioned below.